-- 1. Adjust oven rack levels as needed. - 2.
-Turn the thermostat knob to select 375°F. The oven turns on and starts preheating.
+- 1. Adjust oven rack levels as needed. - Turn the thermostat knob to select 375°F. The oven turns on and starts preheating.

-- Once the oven reaches the set temperature, the oven pauses heating and the oven indicator light turns off temporarily.
-The oven heating cycle will automatically resume to maintain the set temperature, and the oven indicator light will turn on again. - 3.
-Place the food in the oven after preheating. - 4.
-Turn the thermostat knob to the OFF position when cooking is finished, and remove the food from the oven.
+- Once the oven reaches the set temperature, the oven pauses heating temporarily.
+The oven heating cycle will automatically resume to maintain the set temperature. - 3.
+Place the food in the oven after preheating. - Turn the thermostat knob to the OFF position when cooking is finished, and remove the food from the oven.